History of Miami Dolphins in Timeline

 1990: June Taylor's Retirement

-In 1990, June Taylor, the founding choreographer of the Miami Dolphins Cheerleaders, retired from her position.
+In 1990, June Taylor, the founding choreographer of the Miami Dolphins cheerleaders, retired after leading the squad since its debut.

 In 1992, at the 20-year anniversary, Miami's "1972 Undefeated Team" was enshrined into the Honor Roll.

-In 1993, the Miami Dolphins began sharing Joe Robbie Stadium with Major League Baseball's Florida Marlins (now known as the Miami Marlins).
+From 1993, the Miami Dolphins shared Joe Robbie Stadium with Major League Baseball's Florida Marlins (now known as the Miami Marlins).

 In 1993, the Miami Dolphins opened their training facility at Nova Southeastern University in Davie.